nebular161/Forever-Engine-Plus-Public/README.md

 </p>

 ----------------------------------------------
-Forever Engine: Plus is a fun little project of a modified version of Forever Engine: Legacy by Yoshubs!
-It's meant to add cool new shit to the engine.
+Forever Engine: Plus is a fun little project of a modified version of Forever Engine: Legacy (a FNF engine) by Yoshubs!

 ----------------------------------------------
 # Features in the original Forever Engine: